How Online Schooling Can Benefit Your Child’s Education - Haileybury Pangea Skip to Main Content

 Self-motivated and deeper learning

 Just as online schools aren’t for every student, traditional classrooms don’t suit all students either.
-For various reasons, some children and young people are less comfortable in a mainstream school.
+For various reasons, some children and young people are less comfortable in a mainstream school environment.
 Online schools present an opportunity for those students who might otherwise drop out of the education system to stay engaged with learning and to find subjects that inspire and excite them.

 Independence and confidence